 For a good-guy hacker, trustworthiness is the ultimate tenet.
 This is what differentiates you from the blackhats.
 How you handle sensitive information after being granted access to a computer system defines what category of hacker you are.
 Bad-guy hacker misuses vital data and exploits identified loopholes within the system while good-guy hacker works for the good of the system.

 One of the main challenges most people face while hacking their systems is the risk of inadvertently crushing the system.
 Some hackers make this mistake due to poor planning on how to execute their tests.
 Before intruding into any system, proper planning is needed.
 Planning should encompass 90% of the process, while execution should encompass just 10%.
 Take ample time to read through the documentation.
 Understand the usage and power of the security tools and techniques you intend to use.

 Running several tests at the same time may lead to a DoS condition on your system when testing.
 Performing many tests simultaneously can cause system lockups.
 I have experienced this situation firsthand.
 Trust me that it is frustrating to lock yourself out of your system.
 Do not assume that a specific host or network can handle the beating that vulnerability tools and network scanners can dish out.
 Be patient, know the capacity of your target system, and don’t rush things.

-Most security-assessment tools can adequately regulate the number of tests carried out on a system at the same time.
-This regulation is vital, especially if you are planning to run tests during working hours or on production systems that are always functioning.
+Most security assessment tools can adequately regulate the number of tests carried out on a system simultaneously.
+This regulation is vital, especially if you plan to run tests during working hours or on production systems that are always functioning.